-Income elasticity of demand measures the responsiveness of demand to a change in income.
+Income elasticity of demand (YED) measures the responsiveness of demand to a change in income.

-- Definition Normal Good.
-This means an increase in income causes an increase in demand.
-It has a positive YED.
+- A normal good means an increase in income causes an increase in demand.
+It has a positive income elasticity of demand YED.
 Note a normal good can be income elastic or income inelastic.

-- Definition Luxury Good.
-A luxury good means an increase in income causes a bigger % increase in demand.
-It means that the YED is greater than one.
-For example, high Definition TV’s would be luxury.
-When income rises, people spend a higher % of their income on the luxury good.
-(Note: a luxury good is also a normal good, but a normal good isn’t necessarily a luxury good)
+A luxury good means an increase in income causes a bigger percentage increase in demand.
+It means that the income elasticity of demand is greater than one.
+For example, HD TV’s would be a luxury good.
+When income rises, people spend a higher percentage of their income on the luxury good.

 - Complementary Goods.
 Goods which are used together, e.g. TV and DVD player. see: Complementary goods

 - Substitute goods.
 Goods which are alternatives, e.g. Pepsi and Coca-cola.
 See Substitute goods.